xi-liu-cs/robot-hand-state-prediction/readme.md

 ### future work
 It seems there are a lot of performance penalty due to the implementation of the language.
 For example, it took a lot of time to preprocess the data and traverse through the dataset.
 It would be a lot faster if the data is organized better and store in memory in a way that have better spatial and temporal locality.
-In the future, it seems C, C++, and CUDA would be a better choice not only for preprocessing but also for training.
+In the future, it seems C++ CUDA would be a better choice not only for preprocessing but also for training.